chen-xintian/42-journey/libft/README.md

 * Suggesting edge cases to include during testing.
 * Explaining compiler, linker, and Valgrind error messages.
 * Troubleshooting issues such as undefined references, uninitialised values, memory leaks, and conflicting function definitions.
-* Explaining linked-list operations and the use of function pointers in functions such as `ft_lstiter` and `ft_lstmap.
+* Explaining linked-list operations and the use of function pointers in functions such as `ft_lstiter` and `ft_lstmap`.

 AI-generated suggestions were used as guidance and were reviewed, adapted, compiled, and tested manually.
 The final implementations were written and verified by the author.